rodigb/evident-task/README.md

  ## Tools

-React (with TypeScript)
+React (with TypeScript).
-Material UI (MUI) for UI components and styling
+Material UI (MUI) for UI components and styling.
-Redux Toolkit for state management
+Redux Toolkit for state management.

 ## Testing